jerome-trc/biomorph/ATTRIB.md

 Classified Armour sprites are courtesy of id Software LLC, and edited by Realm667 user Ghastly_dragon.

 The Supply Box sprite is courtesy of id Software LLC, and edited by Realm667 user Dreadopp.

+The red computer area map sprite used in graphics/perk/scannerallmap.png is courtesy of Realm667 user Captain Toenail.

 Any graphical asset which is not mentioned here is custom-made by RatCircus.